albi2/thesis-text-to-SQL/memory-bank/decisionLog.md

 *   **[2025-06-08] Dedicated Embedding Model Facade:** To centralize and abstract the process of generating text embeddings, making it easier to manage, update, or swap out the embedding model in the future without affecting other parts of the system.
 *   **[2025-06-08] Preprocessing for Vector DB Population:** To ensure that the semantic search capability is fast and efficient at runtime by pre-calculating and indexing all necessary column embeddings.
 *   **[2025-06-19] Pipeline Step Output Passing:** This refactoring enhances the clarity and explicitness of data flow between pipeline steps, making the pipeline easier to understand, debug, and extend.
 It also reduces the reliance on the `PipelineContext` as a central data store for intermediate step results, promoting a more functional approach to pipeline design.
+*   **[2025-07-04] Query Selection Pipeline Step:** To improve the accuracy of the final SQL query by using a reasoning model to evaluate multiple candidates based on their relevance and correctness, considering both the query itself and its execution result.

 ## Rationale